$\mathbb{Z}_2$ Vortex Crystal Candidate in the Triangular $S=1/2$ Quantum Antiferromagnet: Results

 In the high-field limit, we observe a similar C-IC transition.
 The commensurate $l = 1/2$ peaks seen in the $m = 1/3$ plateau gradually lose intensity and disappear completely above 2.6~T. This leaves only the $l = 0$ reflections which move away from the K-point, resulting in a long-period incommensurate structure with simple ferromagnetic inter-plane stacking [Fig.\ref{fig:Diffraction}(d,e,i,j)].
 We clearly observe {\it two} distinct IC presaturation phases: First the peaks shift towards the M points, then around 2.9~T the trend reverses and the ordering vector moves towards $\Gamma$.
-Note that in these high-field phases, only one satellite remains around each commensurate position, indicating a simple single-$\mathbf{q}$ magnetic order.
+In these high-field phases, only one satellite remains around each commensurate position, indicating a simple single-$\mathbf{q}$ magnetic order.
+The complete field dependence of the integrated intensity and incommensurability for both ordering vectors $\mathbf{q}$ and $\mathbf{q}^+$ is shown in Fig.~\ref{fig:DiffInt}(c,d), in good agreement with the phase boundaries extracted from thermodynamics.